owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 Dav Commands
 ------------

-A set of commands to create address books, calendars, and to migrate address books from 8.2 when you upgrade to 9.0:
+A set of commands to create address books, calendars, and to migrate address books:

 ::